SRIVITHYA-27/Data_Science_Portfolio/README.md

 Please contact me on Linkedin www.linkedin.com/in/sri-vithya2794

-If you are looking to hire a data scientist/ Data Analyst/ Machine Learning Engineer.
+If you are looking to hire a Data Analyst/ Machine Learning Engineer/Data Scientist.

 # Projects